 "Smokers who have 'normal' lung-function tests often have a significant respiratory disease.
 Many of those smokers likely have the early stages of chronic obstructive pulmonary disease.
 We hope these findings will help debunk the myth of the healthy smoker and highlight the importance of smoking prevention and cessation to prevent lung disease and other long-term effects of smoking."

-COPD is a serious, incurable disease and is the 3rd leading cause of death in the United States.
-Over 80% of cases were caused by smoking cigarettes.
+COPD is a severe and incurable disease and is the 3rd leading cause of death in the United States.
+Smoking cigarettes caused over 80% of cases.
 Once one has been diagnosed, COPD will keep progressing.
 It progresses even faster if the patient continues to smoke.
 Even someone who has stopped smoking years ago can still be diagnosed with it.